 Dr. Wess Stafford, President Emeritus of Compassion International, is an internationally recognized advocate for children in poverty.
 His daily radio feature, Speak Up With Compassion®, is heard on over 800 radio stations throughout the United States.

 Founded in 1952, Compassion International is one of the world's largest Christian child development agencies, partnering with more than 65 denominations and thousands of local churches to serve more than 1 million children in 26 countries.

 Wess' life experiences have uniquely prepared him for this role.
-With earned degrees from Moody Bible Institute, Biola University and Wheaton College, as well as a Ph.D. from Michigan State University, Wess often says, "Everything I really need to know to lead a multinational organization I learned from the poor, growing up in an African village."
+With earned undergraduate degrees from Moody Bible Institute, Biola University and a master's degree from Wheaton College, as well as a Ph.D. from Michigan State University, Wess often says, "Everything I really need to know to lead a multinational organization I learned from the poor, growing up in an African village."

 As the son of missionaries to the Ivory Coast, Wess grew up as one of the village children cared for by a wise and loving African "extended family."
 But his young heart was often broken as he watched his African friends die from the cruel ravages of poverty.
 Wess felt privileged to continue his parents' commitment to the poor through the ministry of Compassion International.

 Wess joined the staff of Compassion International in 1977 and worked with the ministry, both overseas and at headquarters.
 He served as President for 20 years.

 Wess is a veteran, having served four years in the U.S. Army as a linguist in military intelligence.

 He is also an avid outdoorsman and committed family man, living on a small ranch near Colorado Springs, Colorado, with his wife Donna who was a Compassion sponsor even before she met Wess.
 They have two daughters, Jenny and Katie — the two children in the world for whom Wess is the greatest advocate of all.